Salt & Wind Travel

 This isn’t merely a quaint Italian town at the southern end of Lake Garda.
 It’s also historically and geographically significant, thanks to its location on the border of Lombardy and Veneto provinces and on a narrow, long peninsula that juts into the lake.

-Or, if history and culture are a must for you, you can visit the Scaligero Castle, the Roman ruins, or even peek into the house where Maria Callas used to get some R&R. We say do a mix of it all.
-Here are more than 9 things to do in Sirmione:
+Give yourself time to explore the historic town center and wander the narrow streets, where you can find everything from a meal to shopping and a glimpse of history.
+If you’re into the beach and wellness, you could spend all day at the lakeside trails and thermal baths.
+Or, if history and culture are a must for you, you can visit the Scaligero Castle, the Roman ruins, or even peek into the house where Maria Callas used to get some R&R. Here are more than eight things to do in Sirmione:

 For Gorgeous Views: Sirmione’s Castle

-The Scaliger Castle is a 14th century fortress commissioned by the Della Scala family of Verona.
+The Scaliger Castle is a 14th-century fortress commissioned by the Della Scala family of Verona.
 It is surrounded by water that stands at attention on the southern tip of the historic city center.
 The castle is known for being one of the best-conserved castles in Italy, but we love it because a turquoise moat surrounds it, and you can climb the steep steps for an incredible panorama of Lake Garda.

 For Roman Ruins: The Grottoes Of Catullus